snowdrop/snowdrop-automation-client/README.md

 This project implements automation commands used by the Snowdrop team.
 The commands are executed with Slack messages and integrate with Atomist SDM.

-This application can run in any environment that can run a Node.js application.
-Including a server in a private network.
+This application can run in any environment that can run a Node.js application including a server in a private network.

 ## Available commands